 (7) Despite section 16(3), taxi plates for multi-purpose taxis are to be offered for lease under section 16(2) until each member of the pool has been paid, in accordance with this section, the amount due as compensation under the buy-back agreement to which the member is a party.

-[Section 30G inserted by No. 4 of 2006 s.
+[Section 30G inserted: No. 4 of 2006 s.
 4.]

 30H.
 Consolidated Account charged with payment for plates